EladioAMendez/visions_align/research/brand.md

 To establish a strong and cohesive brand identity for VisionsAlign.com, foundational brand elements will be carefully designed to convey professionalism, clarity, and innovation.
 These elements will guide all visual aspects of the product, from the user interface to marketing materials.

 **Logo:** The logo concept for VisionsAlign.com will be a minimalist, abstract representation of two overlapping, subtly misaligned shapes that gradually converge into a perfectly aligned, harmonious form.
 This visual metaphor directly communicates the core value proposition: resolving **dissonance** and achieving **resonance**.
 The shapes will be clean and modern, perhaps incorporating the brand gradient to reflect the dynamic journey from confusion to clarity.
 The logo will be stored in the public directory as `logo.svg` for scalability and web optimization.

-**Color Scheme:** A sophisticated, gradient-based color scheme will be employed to evoke a sense of calm confidence, intelligence, and forward momentum.
-The palette will blend cool blues and greens with warm, inviting accents, creating a professional yet approachable feel.
-This gradient replaces the previous primary/accent color system for a more integrated and premium brand feel.

 **Color Palette:** The brand's color palette is designed to evoke professionalism, clarity, and calm confidence.
 The colors are implemented via a `daisyUI` theme in Tailwind CSS to ensure consistency and are referenced by their semantic names.